brytey2k/simple-facial-rec-data-receiver-api/README.md

-# Simple Facial Data Receiver App
+# Simple Facial Data Receiver API

 ### About the project
 Simple API to receive facial recognition data captured on mobile devices.
 This data will be used to restore facial data to other devices